cjdoris/cjdoris.github.io/overview.md

 This theory was recently used by Pauli and Sinclair in order to efficiently generate sets of defining polynomials for all extensions of a p-adic field of a given degree.
 This article is a re-exposition of the same results, containing little new content but with shorter and possibly more enlightening proofs.
 We supplement this with an algorithm to produce all ramification polygons of a given degree, and hence we can produce all totally ramified extensions of a given degree.

+An implementation of these invariants is available [here](https://cjdoris.github.io/pAdicExtensions).

 <h2 id="3torsion">3-torsion and conductor of genus 2 curves (<a href="https://arxiv.org/abs/1706.06162">arXiv</a>)</h2>

 Given a curve defined over the rational numbers (or a number field), its (global) conductor is an integer measuring its "arithmetic complexity".
 It is a local quantity, meaning that its p-part (the "local conductor exponent") is a function of the curve over the field of p-adic numbers.
 For odd p, the p-part of the conductor is well-understood and computable.
 The 2-part however is more difficult: the previous best algorithm for computing this relies on the conjectural functional equation of the L-function of the curve, and as such it does not yield proven results.
 Furthermore, it uses global arithmetic, and so its run time is quadratic in the conductor, and so is only practical for small conductor.